Car Shakes When Braking: 7 Causes and What to Do Next

 Searching for reliable brake repair near me in Rohnert Park or Santa Rosa?
 Your vehicle's braking system is the most critical safety feature on your car, truck, or SUV.
 At Rohnert Park Transmission & Auto Repair, our ASE Certified technicians have been delivering expert brake repair and rotor service to Sonoma County drivers for nearly 30 years.
-Whether you need a simple brake pad replacement, rotor resurfacing, a complete brake system overhaul, or just a free brake inspection to check on that squealing noise, we provide honest assessments and quality work at competitive prices.
+Whether you need a simple brake pad replacement, rotor resurfacing, a complete brake system overhaul, or just a brake inspection to check on that squealing noise, we provide honest assessments and quality work at competitive prices.

 As a BBB A+ rated brake shop serving Rohnert Park, Santa Rosa, Cotati, Petaluma, and all of Sonoma County, we have built our reputation on transparent service and customer trust.
 Our ATRA Certified and AMRA MAP Participating Facility status means your vehicle receives the highest standard of care from MAP-Qualified technicians who stay current with the latest brake system technologies, including electronic parking brakes, ABS systems, and advanced driver assistance systems (ADAS) that affect brake performance.